 6. GENETIC TAKEOVER | A More Cooperative World

-Previous chapter: IMPROVE COOPERATION | Information, Money, Rights, Contracts, and Privacy
+Previous chapter: IMPROVE COOPERATION | Information, Money, Rights, and Contracts

-Co-Evolve, Cooperate, and Compete
+Co-evolve, Cooperate, Compete

 How might we transition into a more cooperative world from our paper world, in which printed contracts dominate, alongside checks as the second most preferred way to pay bills?